Home

 Announcements

 Read recent posts in our WHS Journal online.
-WHS has published nine interviews with town residents from 2018, recorded during the Worthington 250 celebrations, plus an article about Frankie’s Place in West Worthington and an exhibit of vintage postcards.
+Our latest article is The Benevolent Women of Worthington in the Kitchen, exploring the food customs of over a century ago as revealed in the Worthington Cook Book.
+We’ve also published nine interviews with town residents from 2018, recorded during the Worthington 250 celebrations, plus an article about Frankie’s Place in West Worthington, an article about town legend Guy Thrasher, and an exhibit of vintage postcards.
 Select from our long list of articles here.

 Donation of Russell H. Conwell materials.
 The family of John and Marion Sweeney has donated a massive, privately printed, three-volume biography of RHC along with one of his signature stamps and other materials.
 Other recent donations are listed on our membership and donations page.

 Membership Drive.
-Despite the pandemic and the postponement of all events in our building, 2021 was a busy year as usual for our all-volunteer board.
-We helped with genealogical inquiries, posted exhibits and interviews online, digitized historical documents, and made our digital archive more accessible.
+2024 has been a busy year as usual for our all-volunteer board.
+We helped with genealogical inquiries, organized an expedition for the R. H. Conwell School, digitized hundreds of historical documents, and made our digital archive more accessible.
 Please join our organization and support our core mission of preserving Worthington history at our membership and donations page.

 Screen Shot 2014-10-30 at 10.16.26 AM